Win, Place, Show Betting Explained

 Win, Place, and Show Betting Strategies

 Now that you know the win, place, and show meaning, it’s time to develop a strategy that can bring the cash.
 Of course, take that with a pinch of salt.
 Even with a reasonable bet such as this one, winning is not guaranteed.
 Horses can fail just like your team can fail in a match.
-There’s no guarantee that you’ll win any bets, but a strategy is still a good idea when wagering on horse races.
+There’s no guarantee that you’ll win any bets, but a strategy is still good when wagering on horse races.

 The simplicity of the bet itself means that you shouldn’t expect massive returns.
 Compared to exotic horse racing bets or multi-bets, the win, place, and show pays less.
 That’s why it’s so important to find value wagers.
 You should always look for value in sports betting, not just with this bet.
 It determines your payouts, and since all horse racing sportsbooks have different odds on runners, you might find better value at one over another.

-Before you even think about placing a win, place, show bet, you should first do your research.
+Before you even think about placing a win, place, show bet, you should do your research.
 Don’t be ashamed of taking notes.
 The pros take notes of each horse that they believe will run a great race.
 They note their recent form, if there have been any injuries, and pay close attention to the morning lines and expected odds.
 You should also check the tote board to stay up to speed if there’s any action.

 If the odds on your horse are higher than expected, it’s clear what you need to do.
-Now you can devise a solid strategy for your runner if you think he’ll perform well.
+You can devise a solid strategy for your runner if you think he’ll perform well.
 Instead of sticking with the same wager for all 3 parts, you can bump them up to double or triple.
 Say, $2 on the run, $4 on place, and $8 on show.
 Of course, the odds are key in developing a betting strategy, as shorter prices will give better returns on wins only.

 Win, Place, and Show Payouts

 Win, place, show betting is pretty easy to calculate nowadays.
-Legal bookies have their built-in calculators that do the work for you.
+Legal bookies have built-in calculators that do the work for you.
 Select the bet, enter your stake for all parts or each of them separately, and you’ll get an instant return.
 That’s the gist of how to bet win, place, and show, but it was a bit more complicated in the past.

 You can still do the calculations on your own.
 Of course, you’ll need to know the odds before doing any math.
 If you’re betting Across the Board, the payouts will be: